 Mean score of companies in the Telecommunications Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-The Egyptian Satellite Company Nilesat currently does not have available carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
-Additionally, there are no documented reduction targets or climate pledges associated with the company.
-As of now, Nilesat has not inherited any emissions data from a parent or related organization, nor does it participate in any recognised climate initiatives such as the Science Based Targets initiative (SBTi) or the Carbon Disclosure Project (CDP).
-In the context of the satellite and telecommunications industry, companies are increasingly focusing on sustainability and carbon reduction strategies.
-However, without specific commitments or data, Nilesat's current climate impact and future goals remain unclear.
+The Egyptian Satellite Company Nilesat currently does not have publicly available carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
+Additionally, there are no documented reduction targets or climate pledges outlined in their initiatives.
+As of now, Nilesat has not cascaded any emissions data from a parent or related organization, which means their climate commitments and performance metrics are not influenced by external corporate family relationships.
+In the context of the satellite industry, companies are increasingly focusing on sustainability and reducing their carbon footprints.
+However, without specific data or commitments from Nilesat, it is challenging to assess their current climate impact or future goals.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.